Lantana camara

 - Poison Symptoms:

-- Vomiting, diarrhea, dilated pupils, labored respiration, weakness, Liver failure - more common in livestock; the leaves may cause dermatitis.
+- Eating the plant can lead to vomiting, diarrhea, dilated pupils, labored respiration, weakness, liver failure - more common in livestock; the leaves may cause dermatitis in sensitive individuals.

 - Poison Toxic Principle: